thejimmyg/express-mustache-overlays/README.md

 * `MUSTACHE_DIRS` - A `:`-separated list of directories to check for templates e.g. `mustache-overlay:mustache`.

 **Any configuration from `MUSTACHE_DIRS` gets merged into existing configuration such that it is used in preference to it.
-Effecrtively, the `MUSTACHE_DIRS` settings override settings defined in code.**
+Effectively, the `MUSTACHE_DIRS` settings override settings defined in code.**

 Additionally: